WillInglish/SQL-Project---Rockbuster/README.md

 ### Tools Used
 Language: PostgreSQL

 Software: pgAdmin, Tableau, Excel

 ## Source and Tableau Public Link
-The source came from Rockbuster.
-Here is the [data set](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip).
+The source came from Rockbuster, here is the [data set](http://www.postgresqltutorial.com/wp-content/uploads/2019/05/dvdrental.zip).

 The Visualizations are on my Tableau Public, here is the [Link](https://public.tableau.com/app/profile/william.inglish)